guptaharshita05/customer_retention_analysis_SQL/README.md

 SQL scripts are organized under `/sql_queries/`.

 ## Dashboard (Excel-Based)

-The Excel dashboard summarizes customer transaction data using pivot tables and basic visualizations for high-level understanding.
+The Excel dashboard summarizes customer transaction data using PivotTables and basic visualizations for high-level understanding.
 It includes:

-1.Customer-wise Total Orders, Spend, and AOV
+- **Customer-wise Total Orders, Spend, and AOV**
-2.Bar and Line Charts visualizing order volume and spend trends 3.Basic Churn vs Active Distribution (Illustrative Diagram) 4.Customer Segmentation Count Table (Active vs Churned)
+- **Bar and Line Charts** visualizing order volume and spend trends
+- **Churn vs Active Distribution** (basic illustrative pie chart)
+- **Customer Segmentation Table** (count of churned vs active customers)

-Dashboard file: `/dashboard/Customer_Retention_Dashboard_Harshita.xlsx`
+📂 Dashboard file: `/dashboard/Customer_Retention_PivotDashboard.xlsx`

 ## Core Insights

--Around 10% of customers are churned (no recent activity) -Customers with higher order counts tend to spend more overall -Top spending customers show moderate retention, but pattern clarity is limited without time-series filters -The current dashboard highlights raw aggregation but lacks dynamic filtering and deeper cohort analysisr
+- Approximately **10% of customers are churned** (no orders in the last 90 days)
+- Customers with **higher order counts tend to spend more overall**
+- Top spenders show **moderate retention**, but deeper behavioral patterns are unclear due to limited time-series filtering
+- The current dashboard reflects **raw aggregations** without dynamic filters or cohort-level analysis

 ## Applications
 This analysis can support: